A failing product development process can cost your sanity, your company’s reputation, and a lot of money.

 There may be periods of downtime when teams are waiting for approvals and focus may be lost.
 Later there may be periods of furious activity as interdependent deadlines are worked on simultaneously.
 But one of the aims of agile is ensuring a pace of sustainable development, ensuring that focus doesn’t wane or fatigue set in.

-The right document management system can help make sure all stakeholders in a project are constantly aligned with each other and prevent timelines from slipping or key deliverables being forgotten about.
+The right document management system can help make sure all stakeholders in a project are constantly aligned with each other and prevent timelines from slipping or key deliverables from being forgotten about.
 Whether it’s through version control, approval notifications, or ownership oversight, a good document management system will define responsibilities throughout a development process, giving you the tools to keep a project moving forward at a sensible pace.

 The ability to quickly add and remove privileges for collaborating parties can also keep a project moving forward where otherwise a partner would have to wait to be given access.
 All parties can keep working on a single set of shared documents without disruption or having to share or update files in multiple locations.